Bind policies using advanced policy

 Bind points and order of evaluation

-For a policy to take effect, you must ensure that the policy is invoked at some point during processing.
+For a policy to take effect, you must confirm that the policy is activated at some point during processing.
 To do so, you associate the policy with a bind point.
 The collection of policies that is bound to a bind point is known as a policy bank.

 Following are the bind points that the Citrix ADC evaluates, listed in the typical order of evaluation within a policy bank